What is Acromegaly?

 Each of the ACROBAT Studies is up to 23 weeks.

 - All study-related care at no charge

 - An opportunity to advance medical science for acromegaly

 What is the Purpose of the Acrobat Study?

-The ACROBAT Studies are evaluating CRN00808, an oral, non-peptide, once-daily somatostatin agonist being evaluated as an alternative to SSA injection therapy for acromegaly.
+The ACROBAT Studies are evaluating paltusotine (also known as CRN00808), an oral, non-peptide, once-daily somatostatin agonist being evaluated as an alternative to SSA injection therapy for acromegaly.